microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 # Connect-Entra

-## SYNOPSIS
+## Synopsis

+Connects with an authenticated account to use Microsoft Entra PowerShell cmdlet requests.

-Microsoft Entra PowerShell supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).
+This module supports several authentication scenarios depending on your use case such as: delegated (interactive) and app-only (noninteractive).

-## SYNTAX
+## Syntax

 ### UserParameterSet (Default)